+The MileagePlus Explorer and Club rewards programs are very similar, but the club card has a slight edge.
 The rewards programs for the two United credit cards are extremely similar.
-The United MileagePlus® Club Card only has a slight edge.
+The United MileagePlus Club Card only has a slight edge.

 However, for people who plan to put a large amount of purchases on their United credit cards, the difference between the two rewards programs will be quite apparent.

 See the hypothetical scenario below:

 United MileagePlus Explorer vs. Club Card Miles Earnings

 |Type of spending||Amount spent per year||Miles earned with United MileagePlus Explorer||Miles earned with United MileagePlus Club|